darwinlouistoledo/Petsa/README.md

 ```

 ## Usage
   Here are sample usage of the library.
-The `fomat()` method will return a String result.
+The `format()` method will return a String result.

 ```java
 //Sample Result in String: 06/20/2020